MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler.md

 The **RevoScaleR** library is found in all Microsoft R products.
 You can use any R IDE to write R script calling functions in **RevoScaleR**, but the script must run on a computer having Microsoft R.

-**RevoScaleR** runs locally on all platforms and remotely on Hadoop processing frameworks (Spark and MapReduce) and SQL Server.
-On a Hadoop cluster, for functions that execute on parallel architecture, the workload executes on all available cores and nodes.
-This capability translates into high performance computing for predictive and statistical analysis of big data in your cluster.

 **RevoScaleR** is often preloaded into tools that integrate with R Client and R Server, which means you can call functions without having to load the library.
 If the library is not loaded, you can load **RevoScaleR** from the command line by typing `library(RevoScaleR)`.

+### Run it locally

+**RevoScaleR** runs locally on all platforms, including R Client.
+On a standalone Linux or windows system, data and operations are local to the machine.
+On Hadoop, a local compute context means that data and operations are local to current execution environment (typically, an edge node).

+### Run it in a remote compute context

+**RevoScaleR** runs remotely on computers that have a server installation.
+In a remote compute context, the script running on a local Machine Learning Server shifts execution to a remote Machine Learning Server, supported on Hadoop and SQL Server.
+For example, script running on Windows might shift execution to a Spark cluster to process data there.
+Similarly, script might shift to a remote SQL Server instance using a [RxInSqlServer](RxInSqlServer.md) compute context.

+On distributed platforms, such as Hadoop processing frameworks (Spark and MapReduce), functions that execute in parallel distribute workload execution on all available cores and nodes.
+This capability translates into high performance computing for predictive and statistical analysis of big data in your cluster.

 Some functions in **RevoScaleR** are specific to particular compute contexts.
 A filtered list of functions include the following:
 + [Computing on a Hadoop Cluster](revoscaler-hadoop-functions.md)
 + [Computing on SQL Server](https://docs.microsoft.com/sql/advanced-analytics/r/scaler-functions-for-working-with-sql-server-data)

+## Functions by category

+The library includes data transformation and manipulation, visualization, predictions, and statistical analysis functions.
+It also includes functions for controlling jobs, serializing data, and performing common utility tasks.

+This section lists the functions by category to give you an idea of how each one is used.
+The table of contents lists functions in alphabetical order.

 > [!Note]
 > Some function names begin with `rx` and others with `Rx`.
 The `Rx` function name prefix is used for class constructors for data sources and compute contexts.

-## Functions by category

-The library includes data transformation and manipulation, visualization, predictions, and statistical analysis functions.
-The library also includes functions for controlling jobs, serializing data, and performing common utility tasks.

-This section lists the functions by category to give you an idea of how each one is used.
-You can also use the table of contents to find functions in alphabetical order.

 ## 1-Data analysis functions
 <!--<br />